Oxfam supports workers’ rights

 - We provide educational resources for high school teachers, to help students learn about conditions facing the workers who make their sneakers.

-- Read more in our comprehensive report into the practices of sportswear companies (PDF, 4MB).
+- Read more in our report into the practices of sportswear companies (PDF, 4MB).

 - Read a first-person account of life as an Indonesian sportswear worker.